Maxxxel/SR-ImpEx-for-Blender/README.md

 ---

-## 🔜 Roadmap (Future Development)
+## 🔜 Roadmap (Current Focus)

-- **Animation Smoothing**: Export Battleforge Engine compatible smoothing values for the SKA files.
-- **Model Preservation**: Edit models while preserving untouched original data.
-- **Fluid Map**: Currently unsupported due to Blender limitations (possible future workaround as a separate animation).
+- Bug fixing and stability for import/export and editor panels.

 ---

 ## ⚠️ Compatibility & Support

-- Compatible with Blender versions `3.x` and `4.x`.
+- Compatible with Blender `4.x`; `3.x` may work but is not a primary target.
-- Older Blender versions may not be fully supported.

 Encountering issues or have suggestions?
 Please report them by opening an issue on the [GitHub repository](./issues).